Israeli wine: Grape varieties

 During centuries of Islamic rule, alcohol production was banned as part of the Islamic dietary laws.
-Ancient vineyards that were grown in the country under Muslim-rule were not used to produce wine, but used strictly for food consumption.
-The Arab geographer al-Muqaddasi (985 CE) wrote that, in his day, the best raisins in Palestine came from the species known as ʻAinūnī and Durī, prepared from grapes that grew in Bayt ʻAinūn and Dura, places lying respectively to the northeast and southwest of Hebron.
-In the mid and late 19th century, the names of the varieties of grapes grown by Arab husbandmen included names such as Hevroni, Dabouki, Marawi (also known as Hamdani), Halbani, Sharwishi, Jandali amongst the whites and Zeitani, Karkashani, Razaki, Karashi, Balouti (Baladi) and Bituni amongst the reds.
+Ancient vineyards that were cultivated in the country under Muslim rule were not used to produce wine, but strictly for food production.
+The Arab geographer al-Muqaddasi wrote in 985 that, in his day, the best raisins in Palestine came from the species known as ʻAinūnī and Durī, prepared from grapes that grew in Bayt ʻAinūn and Dura, places lying respectively to the northeast and southwest of Hebron.
+In the mid- and late 19th century, the names of the varieties of grapes grown by Arab husbandmen included names such as Hebroni, Dabouki, Marawi (also known as Hamdani), Halbani, Sharwishi, Jandali amongst the whites and Zeitani, Karkashani, Razaki, Karashi, Balouti (Baladi) and Bituni amongst the reds.
 Most were grown in the Bethlehem or Hebron areas primarily by Arabs and the names reflect their Arab origins.
 These varieties were sold to the few Jewish wineries that existed at that time.
 Today, the wine industry produces primarily French grape varieties imported during the late 19th century.
 The most widely planted varieties include Cabernet Sauvignon, Chardonnay, Merlot and Sauvignon blanc.
 Emerging varieties that have recently been increasing in popularity include Cabernet Franc, Gewurztraminer, Muscat Canelli, Riesling and Syrah.
 Other varieties planted to some significant degree include Emerald Riesling, Muscat of Alexandria and the crossing Argaman.

 A primary concern in Israeli wine production is maintaining acid levels to balance the naturally high sugars that the warm climate of the region produces.
 Vineyards at higher elevations, as opposed to the lower coastal plains, have more consistently produced wines with the necessary acid balance.
 Cabernet Sauvignon has shown the greatest aging potential thus far.
 The smooth texture and ripe tannins of Israeli Merlot has increased that wine's popularity in the market.
 Chardonnay grown in Israel has shown itself to be highly reflective of terroir and reflective of the particular characteristics of vineyard soils.
 It is also the primary grape used in Israeli sparkling wine production made according to the methode champenoise.